Firewall Learning Mode

 - Use all of your other plugins’ features

 If you have used all of the features of the site while in Learning Mode, you can go to the firewall options page and change the Firewall Status to “Enabled and Protecting”.
 If you are not certain that you have used all of the features, you can let Learning Mode run for the full seven days.

 Understanding the Allowlist

-You may recognize most whitelisted plugin or theme files and parameters by the URL or parameters listed.
+You may recognize most allowed plugin or theme files and parameters by the URL or parameters listed.
 The IP address of the visitor who triggered the addition of the request to the allowlist is also listed, so you can see whether it was your own action or another visitor.

 What to Do If a Page Is Blocked After Learning Mode Is Complete

-If you are logged in as an admin, and a request was blocked because of a potentially dangerous action, you will see a button below the blocking message that you can use to add that action to the whitelist.
+If you are logged in as an admin, and a request was blocked because of a potentially dangerous action, you will see a button below the blocking message that you can use to add that action to the allowlist.
 Only use this button if you are certain that you are doing something safe.
 If someone has sent you a link to your own site that triggers this message, or they ask you to copy and paste something and you see this message as a result, it is very likely to be unsafe!
-If you’re not sure it’s safe, do not whitelist it.
+If you’re not sure it’s safe, do not add it to the allowlist.